 The Ledger Total box displays the total debits less credits posted to Direct Expense or WIP accounts.
 As you enter the costs, Sage 100 Contractor shows the total amount costed in the Job Cost Total box.
-To save the job cost record, the amount in the Job Cost Total box must equal the amount in the Ledger Total box.
+To save the job cost record, the amount in the Job Cost Total box.